Functional async

 let stream = stream.then(|x| async move { convert(x).await });

-Important: In previous major version releases of futures, then and map were a single function.
-The crate futures-preview is an old fork such an old version.
-Avoid it’s documentation to prevent confusion.
-(Everything you need for the rest of this presentation is available in the recent official release of futures.)
+Remark: In previous major version releases of futures, then and map were a single function.
+The crate futures-preview an old version.
+Avoid reading the documentation of futures-preview to prevent confusion.
+(Everything you need for the rest of this presentation is available in futures >= 0.3.31.)

 Stream test helpers